Guide · April 2, 2026 · 13 min read

 Perplexity includes numbered inline citations in every response.
 Users see exactly which pages informed the answer and can click through to the source.
 No other major AI platform provides this level of transparency.

 For tracking purposes, this is significant.
-You're not just measuring whether your brand was mentioned — you can see whether your specific pages were cited, how often, and alongside which competitors.
+You're not just measuring whether your brand was mentioned.
+You can see whether your specific pages were cited, how often, and alongside which competitors.
 That's a level of granularity ChatGPT and Gemini don't offer.

 Referral Traffic You Can Measure